-If you are unsure of your current Non Domestic Rateable Value you should be able to confirm this on the Valuation Office website.
+If you're unsure of your current Non Domestic Rateable Value, you should be able to confirm this on the Valuation Office website.

-Each club premises certificate granted also has to pay an annual fee which is invoiced on the anniversary of when this licence is first issued.
+Each club premises certificate granted also has to pay an annual fee.
+This is invoiced on the anniversary of when this licence is first issued.

 You'll then need to:

-- place a public notice on the premises showing the correct consultation period and keep this in place for this period of time;
+- place a public notice on the premises showing the correct consultation period and keep it in place for this period of time

 If we issue a premises licence you can expect to receive this one month after your application.
 The 28 day consultation period allows consultees and members of the public time to consider your application and raise any concerns under the licencing objectives.
-Once the period has expired we will issue your licence shortly after.
+Once the period has expired, we'll issue your licence shortly after.

 A hearing must be held if any representations are made, in respect of the application.
 If a hearing is held, depending on the results, the licence can:

 - be granted